As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 2. Provide small amounts of water during this period.

-3. Slowly introduce bland foods, such as boiled chicken, rice, and scrambled egg, back into your dog’s diet.
+3. Slowly introduce bland foods: this could include boiled chicken, rice, and scrambled egg.
 Keep offering bland foods to your dog for several days, if needed.
 This will help calm their upset stomachs.
+Learn more about bland diets for dogs.

 If the above does the trick, then your dog may have had a simple case of gastrointestinal upset.